Sleepwalker (character): Fictional character biography

-Sleepwalker exchanged bodies with Rick Sheridan and battled Cobweb, the Chain Gang, 8-Ball, and Hobgoblin.
-Later in the series, Sleepwalker is revealed to supposedly be the lead scout for the Mindspawn, an invading force from the Mindscape.
-However, in actuality, Cobweb had put in motion a complicated plot to invade the Earth and disrupt Rick's relationship with Sleepwalker.
+Sleepwalker is revealed to supposedly be the lead scout for the Mindspawn, an invading force from the Mindscape.
+However, in actuality, Cobweb had put in motion a complicated plot to invade Earth and disrupt Rick's relationship with Sleepwalker.
 This involves disguising his minions as members of Sleepwalker's race and framing his archenemy as their leader.
-The plot is only partially successful; Sleepwalker and the Avengers thwart the initial attack, although Sleepwalker's reputation was ruined in the process.
-Many people still mistakenly believe that Sleepwalker's race planned to invade and conquer the Earth and that Sleepwalker was a scout for them.
+The plot is only partially successful; Sleepwalker and the Avengers thwart the initial attack, although Sleepwalker's reputation is ruined in the process.

-During the confrontation, Sleepwalker pretended to destroy Rick's mind as a means of protecting him from Cobweb's minions.
-Unfortunately, the authorities retrieved the "mindrake" weapon Sleepwalker had used to store Rick's mind, preventing the alien from recovering it, also gathering up one of Cobweb's demons that was left behind after the Avengers drove them away.
-The demon and the mindrake were both taken to a federal prison and research facility where serial killer Jeremy Roscoe was also being held as part of a psychiatric experiment.
-Roscoe escaped from the prison hospital and fused with the demon, transforming into a nightmarish creature called Psyko.
-The monster began spreading mass insanity across New York, until Sleepwalker managed to defeat him and retrieve the mindrake Psyko had taken with him.
+During the confrontation, Sleepwalker destroys Rick's mind as a means of protecting him from Cobweb's minions.
+Unfortunately, the authorities retrieve the "mindrake" weapon Sleepwalker had used to store Rick's mind, preventing him from recovering it, while gathering up one of Cobweb's demons that was left behind after the Avengers drove them away.
+The demon and the mindrake are taken to a federal prison and research facility, where serial killer Jeremy Roscoe is being held as part of a psychiatric experiment.
+Roscoe escapes from prison and fuses with the demon, transforming into a creature called Psyko.
+Psyko begins spreading mass insanity across New York until Sleepwalker manages to defeat him and retrieve the mindrake Psyko had taken with him.

 Later, Sleepwalker thwarts Cobweb's second attack and banishes his archenemy once and for all, before seemingly dying to save Rick Sheridan's life.
-However, Sleepwalker would later turn up alive and still trapped in Rick's mind.
+Sleepwalker later turns up alive, still trapped in Rick's mind.

-Sleepwalker eventually gains the ability to interact with the real world again.
-He is seen investigating the after-effects of an explosion caused by the villainous Ringmaster.
-He had attempted to become more involved in the situation but was foiled by Rick's sleeping schedule.

-Sleepwalker is seen as having become a registered superhuman under the Initiative after Alyssa Conover's death in an auto accident.
+Sleepwalker is seen as having become a registered superhuman under the Initiative.
 He then appears alongside Machine Man and Agent Sum as a member of Ms. Marvel's Operation: Lightning Storm.

-During the Fantastic Four's confrontation with the Quiet Man, they recruited Sleepwalker's assistance to neutralize the threat posed by the heroes from Counter-Earth, reasoning that Sleepwalker was particularly suited to advise them on it, since Counter-Earth was Franklin Richards' dream.
-During his time on Counter-Earth, Sleepwalker noted that none of its inhabitants had souls, allowing the FF to freely kill them.
+During the Fantastic Four's confrontation with the Quiet Man, they recruit Sleepwalker to neutralize the threat posed by the heroes from Counter-Earth.
+They reason that Sleepwalker is particularly suited to advise them on it, since Counter-Earth was Franklin Richards' dream.

-Sleepwalker had made limited appearances in modern comics.
+Sleepwalker has made few appearances in modern comics.
 He received a self-titled miniseries that was a tie-in to the Infinity Wars event, and has had supporting roles in Moon Girl And Devil Dinosaur and Hellcat.
+In Infinity Wars, Rick Sheridan is one of countless individuals who are caught in Gamora's plan to appease the entity Devondra, causing him to be fused with an unspecified individual.
+After journeying into the Soul Gem to retrieve Rick, Sleepwalker learns that Rick has been fused with Nick Fury.
+Fury attempts to hunt Sleepwalker down, but Sleepwalker uses his warp gaze to separate Rick and Fury.